 Where to find grab-and-go gyros, classic Hellenic comfort foods, high-end meze, and everything else that's betta' with feta.

 Devoted foodies and restaurant newbies love The Feed.
 Sign-up now for our twice weekly newsletter.

 Ready to pledge to the Greek life?
 Allow us to school you with this alpha-to-omega list of the best places to find grab-and-go gyros, classic Hellenic comfort foods, high-end meze, and everything else that’s betta’ with feta.

-In non-COVID times, there’s typically a buzzy, almost clubby vibe to this swish, contemporary Greek restaurant in the Seaport.
-Cool crowds don’t just come for the food—although the not-too-traditional cuisine certainly warrants it, like, say, the grilled octopus with avocado skordalia and pineapple horiatiki salsa, or the bao gyros of crispy pork belly with BBQ tzatziki.
-They also come for the cocktails, a kicky bunch that includes the excellently named Harissa Explains it All, made with rum and a house made apricot-harissa cordial.
-(While you’re at it, check out Committee’s new Back Bay sibling, Krasi, which recently made our list of the hottest restaurants right now.)
+There’s a buzzy vibe to this swish, contemporary Greek restaurant in the Seaport.
+Cool crowds don’t just come for the food—although the cuisine certainly warrants it, from the sea bass grilled whole with lemon, garlic, and parsley to the spanakopita “grilled cheese” with feta and kasseri.
+They also come for the cocktails, a kicky bunch that includes the amusingly named Boulevard of Broken Memes, basil-infused bourbon with vermouth over a coconut-water ice cube.

 50 Northern Ave., Boston, 617-737-5051, committeeboston.com.